NachoToast/Jukebot/.github/CONTRIBUTING.md

 ### Logging

 -   `console.log` is preferred to `stdout` and other console methods.
--   Messages shouldn't be capitalized or end in a full-stop.
+-   Messages should be capitalized but not end in a full-stop.

     ```ts
-    ❌ console.log('Logged in successfully.');
+    ❌ console.log('logged in successfully.');
-    ✅ console.log('logged in successfully');
+    ✅ console.log('Logged in successfully');
     ```

 #### Error Logging